A Guide to the Navigation Protection Program’s Notification, Application and Review Requirements

-- Aboriginal consultation – review of potential adverse impacts on potential or established Aboriginal or Treaty Rights recognized and affirmed in section 35 of the Constitution Act, 1982 and/or
+- Indigenous consultation – review of potential adverse impacts on potential or established Aboriginal or Treaty Rights recognized and affirmed in section 35 of the Constitution Act, 1982; and/or

-Certain works may trigger the need to assess potential environmental impacts related to the project.
-These environmental reviews are required under various pieces of federal legislation or land claim agreements, namely:
+Certain works may result in the need to assess potential environmental impacts related to the project.
+These environmental reviews are required under various pieces of federal legislation or land claim agreements.

 - Yukon Environmental and Socio-economic Assessment Act (YESAA)